Crepes

 I always fold mine in quarters.
 I love how you rolled them.
 Absolutely beautiful photo!

-I so want that book!
-What a fun idea!
-These crepes look fab.
+These crepes are fabulous.
 And you are right, they feel so fancy even though they are not hard!